 A hate incident is any incident which is perceived by the person, or any other person as being motivated by prejudice or hatred.
-Hate incidents/crime can be anything from name calling, physical attack, vandalism or steeling a person's property, motivated by prejudice, hostility or hatred towards that individual because they are different.
+Hate incidents / crime can be anything from name calling, physical attack, vandalism or steeling a person's property, motivated by prejudice, hostility or hatred towards that individual because they are 'different'.
 It may or may not be a crime and it may or may not be linked to a safeguarding concern.
 There are a number of ways to report a hate incident:

-- in an emergency always phone 999 - contact the police via email: enquiries@norfolk.pnn.police.uk or visit their website:norfolk.police.uk - go to any Norfolk County Council public building such as libraries and report it.
-The staff will be able to assist if needed - go to your district council, local police station or anywhere you see the 'Hate Incident Reporting Place' logo
+- In an emergency always phone 999 - Contact the police via email: enquiries@norfolk.pnn.police.uk or visit their website: norfolk.police.uk - Going to any Norfolk County Council public building such as libraries and reporting it, where staff will be able to assist if needed - Going to your district council, local police station or anywhere you see the 'Hate Incident Reporting Place' logo